 This work has resulted in hospital admissions from care facilities in Salmon Arm to decrease by 25% in the past year, and a 19% drop in emergency transfer rates from care facilities in that community.
 Emergency transfer rates from facilities in Armstrong, Enderby, Lumby, and Vernon over the same period have decreased by 25%, and hospital admissions from care facilities in those communities have decreased by 20%.

 In Richmond, 80% of eligible residential care beds are now attached to an RCI MRP.
 The division has organized an after-hours call group consisting of 13 physicians, who responded to an average 8 calls per week between May and December 2017.
-RCI GPs are required to participate in the call group, which ensures continuity and coordination of care for residents.
+RCI family doctors are required to participate in the call group, which ensures continuity and coordination of care for residents.

 As a result of Vancouver division’s RCI work, the number of physicians attached to residential care facilities in Vancouver has increased by almost 50 percent.
 A total of 2,327 beds are now covered by RCI facility attached physicians.